StefanScherer/windows-docker-workshop/docs/Slides.md

 .exercise[

-- Activate the changes in `daemon.cfg`
+- Activate the changes in `daemon.json`

   ```powershell
   Stop-Service docker